COVID-19 Update: DU’s Daily Response Network

 Over the weekend, we will be consulting with National Jewish Health (NJH) as well as campus leaders to finalize our quarantine and return to campus protocols.
 I will send an announcement detailing those protocols on Monday.

-We have created two new and essential positions.
-The first is the COVID response coordinator, held by Sarah Watamura, a DU psychology professor.
+We have created a new, essential position: the COVID response coordinator, held by Sarah Watamura, a DU psychology professor.
 Sarah has been instrumental in helping us build our action plan.
-The second, a deputy COVID response coordinator, held by Bobbie Kite, healthcare leadership academic director at University College.
-Bobbie’s research and expertise in health care issues will be profoundly helpful as we move forward in further developing our COVID response.
-Together, Sarah and Bobbie will be fully dedicated to DU’s response to COVID-19.
-As coordinator, Sarah will chair the COVID-19 Response Team (CRT) and, as deputy coordinator, Bobbie will chair our liaison team with NJH.
-Both the coordinator and deputy coordinator will elevate information to and advise senior leadership on decision-making.
+Sarah will be fully dedicated to DU’s response to COVID-19.
+As coordinator, Sarah will chair the COVID-19 Response Team (CRT).
+The coordinator will elevate information to and advise senior leadership on decision-making.

 The COVID-19 Senior Leadership team—comprised of myself, Provost and Executive Vice Chancellor Mary Clark, Senior Vice Chancellor for Business and Financial Affairs Leslie Brunelli, and Senior Vice Chancellor and Chief of Staff Nancy Nicely—will meet daily with both COVID response coordinators.
 We will review the latest information and recommendations from the rest of the response network and will be responsible for communications with the campus community.